AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 ==================================

 - For production, it is best practice to inspect your gateways sizing and load prior to enabling flow logging.
-- You have the option of selecting which gateways generate flows should you want to enable visibility in subsections of the network.
+- You have the option of selecting which gateways generate flows should you want to enable visibility in subsections of the network (configured in the controller).

 Example - Deploy Aviatrix CoPilot in GCP
 ========================================